BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-10-Instagram.md

   - Privacy
 ---

-A personal experience with poor/dark UX on Instgram and its potentially damaging effects.
+A personal experience with poor/dark UX on Instagram and its potentially damaging effects.
 <!--more-->

 I use Instagram more than any other social media app.